paradedb/paradedb/pg_lakehouse/README.md

 Today, a vast amount of non-operational data — events, metrics, historical snapshots, vendor data, etc. — is ingested into data lakes like S3.
 Querying this data by moving it into a cloud data warehouse or operating a new query engine is expensive and time-consuming.
 The goal of `pg_lakehouse` is to enable this data to be queried directly from Postgres.
 This eliminates the need for new infrastructure, loss of data freshness, data movement, and non-Postgres dialects of other query engines.

-`pg_lakehouse` uses the foreign data wrapper (FDW) API to connect to any object store or table format and the executor hook API to push queries to DataFusion.
+`pg_lakehouse` uses the foreign data wrapper (FDW) API to connect to any object store or table format and the executor hook API to push queries to DuckDB.
 While other FDWs like `aws_s3` have existed in the Postgres extension ecosystem, these FDWs suffer from two limitations:

 1. Lack of support for most object stores and table formats
 2. Too slow over large datasets to be a viable analytical engine